foambubble/foam/readme.md

 ## How to make my setup usable for others without code
 - [ ] Template workspace/repo to clone
+  - [ ] GitHub has a feature for this
 - [ ] Comes with a `.vscode/settings.json`
   - [ ] Recommended plugins
     - [ ] Markdown all in one